 “There is something about being on a journey with other people and having the support of other people as you’re exploring your own faith,” said Minnetonka UMC member Jen Mein, who has led various small groups.
 “Small groups provide me with structure and discipline.”

 They’re also a place where you can get to know people and share your vulnerability.
 Mein used to be uncomfortable praying aloud in front of a group, which is something she had to do as a small group leader.
 Talking about that with her group was helpful to her and prompted other people to share their own vulnerabilities.

 Like Minnetonka UMC, Hilltop United Methodist Church in Mankato also started small groups—which the church calls “Connect Groups”—in 2014.
 It offers 12 different groups three times a year, and topics have included grace, forgiveness, and the Old Testament.
 There’s always a four-week “Common Ground” class that’s especially relevant to new members, as it explores scripture, the United Methodist Church, and how to become more deeply involved in the life of the congregation.
-(View summer 2016 Connect Groups catalog.)
+(View current Connect Groups catalog.)

 All connect groups include prayer and some kind of learning, and there are options for people at all places in their faith journey.
 Stacy Vanderwerf, who started Hilltop’s Connect Groups, said one of the biggest benefits is that visitors have a way to get plugged in and meet new people right away.

 “The body of Christ is a gift from God to us to feel that connection,” she said.

 Connect Groups have also helped Hilltop UMC maintain a family feel even as it grows, because they give people a way to get to know and care for each other in a more intimate setting.
 The church worships about 195, and between 105 and 125 are in Connect Groups in a given semester.